Amon-Ra St. Brown Player Prop Bets for NFL Week 17 | Detroit vs. Seattle 1/2/2022

 Recent Performances

-- In last week's outing against the Falcons, St.Brown was targeted 11 times, picking up 91 yards on nine receptions while scoring one touchdown.
+- In last week's game against the Falcons, St.Brown was targeted 11 times and racked up nine catches for 91 yards and scored one touchdown.

-- Over his last three outings, St.Brown has caught 25 passes on 34 targets for 254 yards and two touchdowns, averaging 84.7 yards per game.
+- St.Brown has racked up 254 receiving yards (84.7 per game) and two touchdowns, reeling in 25 passes on 34 targets in his last three games.

 St.Brown's Detroit Teammates